 - Australian passport

-- Personal Information Card (issued by Service Tasmania); or
+- Personal Information Card (issued by Service Tasmania)

 - Defence Force, Police Service or Student Identification showing recent photo.